alphagov/smokey/README.md

 The master branch of this Smokey project is automatically [deployed by Jenkins at about 9am each day](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk_jenkins/templates/jobs/smokey_deploy.yaml.erb#L33) to the monitoring machines to run the Smokey loop.
 The Smokey that runs after deployments is always the latest version from the master branch and does not need deployment.

-### Use of BrowserMob Proxy
+### Use of BrowserUp Proxy

-Smokey uses BrowserMob Proxy as a proxy between the feature tests and Selenium.
+Smokey uses BrowserUp Proxy as a proxy between the feature tests and Selenium.
 The proxy allows manipulation of HTTP request headers, which is not supported by Selenium.
 The proxy consists of a runner in `bin` and a JAR containing the application in `lib`.

 ### Use of scripts